 What are some simple strategies you can use to document what you're doing?
+Do you have mechanisms in place to document what you're doing, and, then, to understand what exactly it is you're documenting?

 Let us know and we'll add your voice to this toolkit.